• Home Page

 PictureCosette sweeping Thénardier's Inn, by Émile Bayard

 “Les Misérables” resembles a 40-50 course “prix fixe” menu at a 3-star Michelin restaurant.
 It is a “sung-through” musical and too grand in scope to consider each piece in detail on this website.
-We explore the overall production and several iconic songs from the French-language 1980 premiere in Paris and the 1985 English-language adaptation in London.
+We explore below the overall production and several iconic songs that appeared in the French-language 1980 premiere in Paris and the 1985 English-language adaptation in London.
+The focus is on comparing the French and English versions.

 PictureBoublil & Schoenberg